-Join us for our all-new digital transformation programme with Kilian Schalk starting 21 April 2021
+Our digital transformation programme with Kilian Schalk

 You know how sometimes it can feel like you’re so caught up in the day-to-day of your business that there’s no time to plan for the future?

-Well, our Better Faster Smarter Workflow programme, led by New York-based workflow specialist Kilian Schalk, will teach you to think strategically as you discover how your own workflow can save you time and money.
+Our Better Faster Smarter Workflow programme, led by New York-based workflow specialist Kilian Schalk, will teach you to think strategically as you discover how your own workflow can save you time and money.

-A low-impact, fully remote 14-week programme, Better Faster Smarter Workflow empowers your team to come up with solutions that work for you.
+A fully remote 15-week programme, Better Faster Smarter Workflow empowers your team to come up with solutions that work for you.
 It begins by helping you implement a content-first workflow that delivers stories your community needs in the form and channels they want, then guides your team as they expand into new products using data that reflects your actual audience.

 The time commitment integrates easily into your existing workload and the impact can be huge – studies show that when every member of a publishing team saves just 25 seconds per day, output can double in three years.

 The second cohort of our Better Faster Smarter Workflow programme is coming soon – and places are limited.

 Register your interest now: